 You can find your Net Price for any college by visiting the Net Price Calculator Center.
 The Net Price gives you an estimate of what you might expect to pay for college after taking any scholarships or grants into account.

-In conclusion, figuring out your EFC, demonstrated financial need and Net Price could make it easier to plan for college.
+Taking the time to figure out your EFC, demonstrated financial need and Net Price could make it easier to plan for college.
 It will help you target colleges that are more likely to meet most, if not all, of your demonstrated need.
-Doing your research before you apply could save you thousands of dollars in student debt.
+This could end of saving you tens of thousands of dollars in student debt.